Debt help is readily available, as long as you know where to look for assistance.

 Learn About Counseling Opportunities

-Credit counseling is a helpful first step to reducing your debt problems.
-If you have borrowed more than you can repay right now, then you can look into counseling opportunities at a nonprofit agency offering this type of assistance.
+Credit counseling can be a helpful first step to reducing your debt problems.
+If you have borrowed more than you can repay, then you can look into counseling opportunities at a nonprofit agency offering this type of assistance.

 You will be able to review the debt, your budget and your income, plus any other factors that might affect your ability to pay back this debt.

-Credit counseling is an excellent step to take.
+Credit counseling can be an excellent step to take.
 In fact, it might be the only step you require if you are persistent and able to meet your financial obligations according to the plan outlined by the agency.

 Learn About Managing Your Debt